 The Business Court strives to issue an order on all pending motions within 30 days of the hearing or completion of briefing.
-The average time for disposition of motions in 2015 and 2016 was approximately 16 days.
-In 2016, the Business Court handled 47 total cases.
-Of these, 17 were closed or settled.
-The Business Court held 43 specially set conferences or hearings and issued 268 orders.
-Only 24 conferences were in person.
+The average time for the disposition of motions in 2017 was approximately 17 days.
+In 2017, on average the Business Court maintained a docket of approximately 40 cases.
+Of these, 10 were closed or settled.
+The Business Court held 59 specially set conferences or hearings and issued approximately 270 orders.
+Only 2 conferences were in person.

-As of March 2017, the average age of all active cases pending in Business Court was 416 days.
-Of the 6 cases pending for more than three years, 5 are stayed pending appeals.
-The average age of all cases closed in 2016 was 488 days.
-Of the 17 cases closed in 2016, 53% of the matters were disposed of within 12 months of transfer to Business Court.
-One case closed in 2016 had been pending 2,808 days.
-Excluding this outlier, the average case closed in 2016 had been pending 344 days.
+As of January 2018, the active cases pending had been in the Business Court on average 525 days.
+The average age of all cases closed in 2017 was 455 days.
+Of the 10 cases closed in 2017, 50% of the matters were disposed of within 12 months of transfer to the Business Court.
+One case that closed in 2017 had been pending in the court 1,157 days.
+Excluding this outlier, the average case closed in 2017 had been pending in the Business Court 377 days.